lextm/jekyll-theme-chirpy/_posts/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 When Microsoft entered the cloud computing market, it was a big challenge to support non-Microsoft technologies on Windows Server so that this platform can expand its reach to a broader audience.

 That effort happened to align with a few important changes on IIS itself, where FastCGI support was added so that PHP applications can be hosted on IIS via that interface.
-PHP community was willing to help on PHP for Windows while Microsoft provided support.
+Zend Technologies Inc. and PHP community were willing to help on PHP for Windows while Microsoft provided support.

-While this was a big step forward, soon people discovered the difficulty to extend the excitement to other programming languages, such as Ruby and Python.
-While it is possible to develop the FastCGI based integration for Python, which later became the open source wfastcgi module, who was going to maintain the FastCGI integration bits?
-As a result, the Python wfastcgi module had been maintained by Microsoft developers till a while ago.
-But this didn't work out for Ruby, Go, Java, Node.js and many more.
+While this was a big step forward, soon people discovered the difficulty to extend the excitement to other programming languages.
+For example, wfastcgi was developed by Microsoft Python team to enable FastCGI support for Python.
+IISNode was developed by Tomasz Janczuk initially to enable FastCGI support for Node.js, and later handed over to Microsoft Azure team.

+But the FastCGI approach isn't sustainable, and the story for Ruby, Go, Java, and many more was undone.

 ## The Reverse Proxy Disadvantages